1. Purposes and Scope

 6.1 Categories and Fees

-• Criteria for each membership category.
+• Criteria for each membership category will be established.

-• Annual membership fees for different categories.
+• Annual membership fees for different categories will be established.

 6.2 Membership Eligibility